Programs

 Seminars for Schools and Companies

-We give talks for schools and workplaces that use astronomy to open perspective and start a strong shared conversation.
+We give talks for schools and workplaces that use astronomy to open up perspective and start a good shared conversation.

-Pacing, light, setup, and patient guidance matter as much as the subject itself.
-Those details are part of what helps people stay with it.
+Pacing, light, setup, and patient guidance all shape the experience.
+Those details are often what make people stay with it.

 Clear guidance Real equipment Room for questions